Meet Our Team

 Clinical Internship Program

-In addition to receiving training in infant-family mental health, we provide training in individual, conjoint, family, and child (play) therapy.
+We provide training in individual, conjoint, family, and child (play) therapy.
 Associates also receive group therapy training while facilitating our Mindful Parenting and Becoming Social Groups as well as our online parent support and interpersonal therapy groups.

 - Both in-person and online availability